top of page

 ABOUT

-The British and Commonwealth Remembrance Project was initiated in 2020 by James Normington, a former Royal Air Force Reserve officer who has lived in Massachusetts for the past 15 years.
+The British and Commonwealth Remembrance Project was initiated in 2020 by James Normington, MBE, a former Royal Air Force Reserve officer who has lived in Massachusetts for the past 15 years.
 The project quickly grew from a personal commitment by James and his family into a community endeavor.
 British, Canadian, Australian and American volunteers aged from 3yrs to 80+ came forward to join in the project of remembrance.
 The opportunity to make the project into something lasting became apparent and a 501(c)(3) non profit was founded and a formal partnership with the Commonwealth War Graves Commission was established.

 The objectives of the project are as follows:

-2. to create lasting memorials to mark the sacrifice of British and Commonwealth servicemen and women.
+2. To create lasting memorials to mark the sacrifice of British and Commonwealth servicemen and women.

-3. to educate future generations about the concepts of sacrifice, service and remembrances.
+3. To educate future generations about the concepts of sacrifice, service and remembrances.

 • Facebook